 Leaf responses to nitrogen availability may depend on whole plant carbon and nitrogen use responses

+While these leaf responses are commonly observed, this might depend on whether nitrogen availability also modifies whole plant carbon and nitrogen use. [whole plant level]

+Effects of nitrogen availability on leaf or whole plant carbon and nitrogen use may depend on whether a species is capable of associating with symbiotic nitrogen-fixing bacteria.
 Plants acquire nutrients through different nutrient acquisition strategies such as direct uptake or through symbioses with mycorrhizal fungi and symbiotic nitrogen-fixing bacteria (Smith & Read, 2008).
-Costs of nutrient use have been shown to vary in species that have different nutrient acquisition strategies (Brzostek et al., 2014; Perkowski et al., 2021; Terrer et al., 2018) ().
+Costs of nutrient use have been shown to vary in species that have different nutrient acquisition strategies (Brzostek et al., 2014; Perkowski et al., 2021; Terrer et al., 2018); ().

 In this study, we grew Glycine max L. (Merr.) under two soil nitrogen fertilization treatments and two inoculation treatments in a full factorial greenhouse experiment.
 We used this experiment to test the following hypotheses: